Page Content

 Cardiovascular training

-The curriculum for the Cardiovascular Pathology Fellowship consists of four-week rotations in cardiovascular surgical pathology, cardiovascular consultation, with additional exposure to transplant and nontransplant endomyocardial biopsy and with the possibility for elective time in other areas.
+The Cardiovascular Pathology Fellowship curriculum includes four-week rotations in cardiovascular surgical pathology and cardiovascular consultation.
+It also includes exposure to transplant and nontransplant endomyocardial biopsy, with optional elective time in other areas.

 Autopsy training

 Both forensic and hospital autopsies are performed under the direct supervision of a consultant.
 The autopsy service is also staffed by a laboratory supervisor, six full-time autopsy technicians and nine rotating pathology assistants.
-The newly renovated, state-of-the-art facilities are spacious and include two autopsy rooms, a separate gross dissection room, an X-ray room, a resident work area, digital photography equipment, storage freezers, and a unique custom-built heart-lung perfusion fixation apparatus.
+The newly renovated, state-of-the-art facilities are spacious and include two autopsy rooms, a gross dissection room, and an X-ray room.
+They also include a resident work area, digital photography equipment, storage freezers, and a custom-built heart-lung perfusion fixation apparatus.

 You formulate a complete autopsy report incorporating all relevant clinical information, autopsy findings and supplemental studies.
 The autopsy rotation is an excellent rotation to learn systemic pathology, gross anatomic pathology and histopathology.